SheepTester/words-go-here/misc/rref.md

 row multiplied by two.
 We get this.

 Then I add it to the third row the second row multiplied by three.
 I got this.

+## Types of dialogue

+- Start

+  - You write the matrix.
+  - You have this matrix.
+  - This is the augmented matrix.
+  - This is an augmented matrix.
+  - So we write augmentation matrix.
+  - You write the augmented matrix.
+  - So in any case, we write the augmented matrix and do what we did many times.
+  - Well, hopefully by now you know what to do.
+  - So the algorithm.
+  - Okay, reduce it to echelon form.
+  - Then you reduce it to an echelon form.
+  - You reduce it to echelon form.
+  - Well, we bring it to an echelon form.
+  - Reduce.

+- Interchange

+  - And that explains why I wanted to interchange the first two equations because the first one does not have x_1, and I wanted to have x_1.
+  - I would like to have one in this position.
+Therefore, I interchange the first row and the third row.
+  - I want to interchange them.
+Do I need to explain why?
+Because it is easier to kill twenty-seven with the help of nine than to kill nine with the help of twenty-seven.

+- Multiply

+  - And I'm not satisfied that we have -4, -10, so let us divide the second row by -4 because I want to have 1 here.
+  - You have to divide the first row by four.
+So we divide.
+  - I divide the second row by nine.
+  - You divide the second row by three.
+  - You divide the third row by two.
+  - Divide the second row by two.

+- Add and multiply

+  - You subtract the first equation, just multiplied by one.
+  - You have to subtract the first equation, multiplied by 2, right?
+So let's do it.
+  - In order to kill this two, you have to subtract from the second row the first row multiplied by 2.
+  - And simultaneously, I want to kill this 3 x_1, so I want to kill this 3.
+And for that, I will subtract the first row multiplied by what?
+3. So let us do it.
+  - we subtract from the second row the first row multiplied by 2.
+  - The third row, you subtract the first row multiplied by 3.
+  - I subtract from the third row the second row multiplied by 4.
+  - from the third equation here, I subtract the second equation multiplied by 4.
+  - So how do you kill this 3?
+You have to subtract from this third row the first row multiplied by 3.
+  - You have to add this second row to the third row.
+So do it.
+  - First, I kill this 3.
+  - Then I kill, well, this -1.
+  - We will kill this 3 and this 5.
+  - Let us kill 3.
+How do we kill 3?
+You subtract from the second row the first row multiplied by 3.
+  - We will also want to kill 5.
+How do we kill five?
+We subtract from the third row, the first row multiplied by 5.
+Let us do it.
+  - And it is clear how to kill this -8.
+I have to subtract from the third row the second row multiplied by 2.
+You see?
+Okay.
+This is killed.
+  - I kill this 3 and this 7.
+I subtract from the second row the third row multiplied by 3.
+And I subtract from the first row the third row multiplied by 7.
+I killed this 3 and this 7.
+  - In this matrix, for example, I want to kill this 3, I'm unhappy with this 3.
+    I subtract from the first—
+  - So I subtract from the first row the second row multiplied by 3 in order to kill this 3.
+  - starting with this 3, I subtract from the first row the second row multiplied by 3.
+Why?
+In order to kill this 3.
+  - In order to do that, I subtract from the second row the third row multiplied by 3.
+  - And in order to kill this -2, I subtract from the first row the third row— Nah, I don't subtract, I add to the first row the third row multiplied by 2.
+  - We have to kill it.
+And for that we add to the first row the second row multiplied by 2.
+  - What do you need to do to kill this eight?
+You need to subtract from the second equation, the second row, the first row multiplied by two.
+Let us do it.
+  - So to kill this negative two, we add to the first row the second row multiplied by two.
+  - Well, kill three, kill this three and kill this five.
+  - Okay, you subtract from the second row the first row multiplied by three.
+  - Then you subtract from the third equation—er, third row—the first row multiplied by five.
+Why by five?
+To kill this five.
+  - So I want to subtract from the third row the second row multiplied by two.
+  - You know, you kill the three.
+You subtract from the second row the first row multiplied by three.
+  - You subtract from the third row the first row multiplied by five.
+  - And then I have irresistible temptation to subtract from the third row the second row multiplied by two.
+  - As always, we want to kill this five.
+For that, you subtract from the third row the first row multiplied by five.
+  - Then you forget about the first row, and you want to kill this ten.
+For that, you subtract from the third row the second row multiplied by five.
+  - So in order to kill this two, you subtract from the second row the first row multiplied by two.
+  - And in order to kill this one, you subtract from the third row the first row.
+  - Then, you know, I want, you know, it's tempting.
+I subtract from the third row the second row multiplied by two to kill this, and I do kill it.
+  - Then I want to kill this five and this two.
+  - So I subtract from the second row the first row multiplied by five.
+  - And I subtract from this third row the first row multiplied by two in order to kill this two.
+  - Then I kill this twenty-seven; I just subtract from the third row the second row multiplied by three.
+  - Then I add to the first row the second row multiplied by five.
+I want to kill this negative five.
+  - You subtract from the second row the first row multiplied by two.
+  - You subtract from the third row the first row.
+  - You subtract from the fourth row the first row multiplied by three.
+  - Now, you add to the third row the second row to kill this five.
+  - You subtract from the fourth row the second row.
+  - In order to kill this two, I subtract from the first row the second row multiplied by two.
+  - In order to reduce it, you have to subtract from the first row the second row multiplied by two in order to kill this two.
+  - You subtract from the second row the first row multiplied by three.
+  - You add to the third row the first row.
+  - You subtract from the third row the second row
+  - Subtract the second row from the first row.
+  - We subtract from the third row the first row multiplied by two.
+  - Then I add it to the third row the second row multiplied by three.

+- I get this.

+  - So you have got this system.
+  - You have got this matrix.
+  - So that's how I get this row.
+  - I've got this matrix.
+  - So I've got this matrix.
+  - That's what we get.
+  - We have got this matrix.
+  - You get this row.
+  - You have got this.
+  - I got this.
+  - and I get this matrix.
+  - You've got this matrix.
+  - You have got this matrix.
+  - I get this matrix.
+  - I get this row.
+  - I got this row.
+  - I got this. x2
+  - I get this.
+  - That's what you get.
+  - You get this. x2
+  - you'll get this.
+  - We get this.